Written-out moments from a conversation with an autism specialist.

-I am currently going back, piecing together all of those written-out sessions, and hope to make them available at some point.
-This is one example….the topic of this discussion was one we re-visited more than any other: the difficult task of processing social data.
+I am currently going back, piecing together all of these sessions, and hope to make them available at some point.
+This is one example….the topic of this discussion was one we re-visited more than any other: the daily task of processing social data.

 Doctor: I’d like to focus on some of what you said last week about interactions with others, make sure I’m getting a sense of this.
 With permission, I’ll use a metaphor.